asmaslov/esp32-s3-motion-detect/README.md

 **Note:** There’s no need to add an external pull-up resistors for SDA/SCL pin, because the driver will enable the internal pull-up resistors.

 ## Build and Flash
 Enter `idf.py -p PORT flash monitor` to build, flash and monitor the project.

 (To exit the serial monitor, type ``Ctrl-]``.)

 See the [Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) for full steps to configure and use ESP-IDF to build projects.

+# License
+Unless specifically indicated otherwise in a file or a folder, files are licensed under the Apache License, Version 2.0 (check out LICENSE file).